Free women don’t chase cages

 I’m a whole woman who won’t settle for half love.

-I’m freeing myself from every structure that has ever tried to keep me small, so the love in my life must support my freedom.
+I’m freeing myself from every structure that has ever tried to keep me small, so the love in my life should feel big.

 I’m brave, so I expect the love that finds me to be brave too.